 |One course in philosophy or permission of instructor||1 course|

-The belief that crimes should be punished is so deeply ingrained in many of us that to question it may seem nutty.
+The belief that crimes should be punished is so deeply ingrained that to question it may seem nutty.
 But it is ripe for philosophical examination.
-When we punish we do things that, under other circumstances, are morally wrong and illegal: lock people up against their will, take away their property, deprive them of various rights such as the rights to vote and free association, and sometimes we kill them.
+One of the starkest exercises of governments' power is the threat and practice of legal punishment.
+Thus, insofar as government itself requires justification, legal punishment requires it all the more.
+Further, if it is true (as some political theorists hold) that effective government requires the power to punish, then the basis for government itself might be called into question if punishment cannot be justified.
+Punishment's justification is important, then.
+But it is also problematic.
+When we punish we do things that, under other circumstances, are morally wrong and illegal: lock people up against their will, take away their property, deprive them of various rights such as the right to vote or free association, or we kill them.
 The purpose of this course is to critically examine justifications offered for legal punishment and alternatives to it.
 We will delve into the long-standing and complex debate over whether and how punishment may be justified, and consider relevant empirical data.
-Assignments will include weekly responses to readings, short papers, a research paper, exams, and a presentation.
-Having taken Phil 230 (Ethical Theory) or Phil 342 (Philosophy of Law) is recommended but not required; Pre-Law background will be helpful but is not required.
-Prerequisite: one course in Philosophy or permission of instructor.